beatrizpenalva/millennium/README.md

 ### 🚧 Future implementations

-&nbsp;
-📌 Make it clear that the secret key is mandatory.
+ - [ ] Make it clear that the secret key is mandatory.

-&nbsp;
-📌 Allow the user to see the secret key on the cipher page.
+ - [ ] Allow the user to see the secret key on the cipher page.

-&nbsp;
-📌 Confirm if the user really want to reset the inputs.
+ - [ ] Confirm if the user really want to reset the inputs.

-&nbsp;
-📌 Make it clear that the user can choose between _encode_ and _decode_.

-&nbsp;
-📌 Let the _copy_ and _clear_ buttons disabled while there is not a message to encrypt.
+ - [ ] Let the _copy_ and _clear_ buttons disabled while there is not a message to encrypt.

 <p align="right">
   <a href="#millennium"> Back to the top. </a>